 DC boats that measure the same size as center consoles can carry a lot more passengers and have tons more storage space.
 Use the tips outlined in this guide to help you pick the best dual console boat for your needs.
 Any of the 7 options we’ve reviewed would be a great starting point.

-In the meantime, if you’re in the market for the best houseboats, check out our review of the best options for 2020.
+In the meantime, if you’re in the market for the best houseboats, check out our review of the best options.